 Adele Hill of Access to Industry is currently chair of SUNE.

-SUNE members can participate in information exchange, consultations and networking at SUNE meetings which take place (generally) bi-monthly.
+SUNE members can participate in information exchange, consultations and networking at SUNE meetings which take place quarterly.
 See meeting papers for further information.